xtellurian/aad-pods/README.md

 The `/demo/demo.deployment.yaml` describes the pod that will be deployed.
 You need to set the following args for the demo pod:

- -subscriptionid: Id of your Azure Subscription
+- subscriptionid: Id of your Azure Subscription
- -clientid: From the Azure Id you created in the step above
+- clientid: From the Azure Id you created in the step above
- -resourcegroup: From the Azure Id you created above
+- resourcegroup: From the Azure Id you created above

 Now run the following to deploy the demo